MiHiR-Pandey/Mini-Games/README.md

 # Mini-Games
-Some mini games made by Python.
+Some mini games made in Python.